 Add your copyright to all images already imported:

-Wait until your images have synced to Lightroom CC desktop and follow the instructions in that section above, or until they sync to Lightroom Classic CC, and follow the instructions in my Classic CC copyright article.
+Wait until your images have synced to Lightroom desktop and follow the instructions in that section above, or until they sync to Lightroom Classic, and follow the instructions in my Classic copyright article.